wasteddreams/kali-preload/CONFIGURATION.md

 ---

-## Advanced: Kali Extensions
+## Advanced: Preheat Extensions

 **NOT YET IMPLEMENTED** - Reserved for future versions.

 When available, will require:
-1. Build with `--enable-kali-extensions`
+1. Build with `--enable-preheat-extensions`
 2. Explicit config flags (all default to `false`)

 Planned extensions:
 - Time-of-day learning patterns
-- Kali tool priority boosting
+- Tool priority boosting
 - Enhanced multi-factor scoring

 ---